maesfahani/OriNet/README.md

-# OriNet
-OriNet: Robust 3-D Orientation Estimation With a Single Particular IMU
+# OriNet: Robust 3-D Orientation Estimation With a Single Particular IMU

 This repository contains OriNet data for comparison on the EuRoC MAV Dataset.